nicbou/nicolasbouliane.com/frontend/README.md

 This is my personal website, built with [Ursus](https://github.com/all-about-berlin/ursus).
 You can see it at <nicolasbouliane.com>.
 It's a reference implementation of an [Ursus](https://github.com/all-about-berlin/ursus) website.

-The server that serves this website is [here](https://github.com/nicbou/nicolasbouliane.com-server).

-# How to use
+# How to run

-When inside the repository, run `ursus` to build the website.
-See `ursus --help` for a list of options.
-More information in the [Ursus](https://github.com/all-about-berlin/ursus) README.

-This will generate a static website.
-You will need a static file server to host those files.
-You can choose any.
-I use this [reference implementation](https://github.com/nicbou/nicolasbouliane.com-server)
+This project uses [mise](https://mise.jdx.dev/) to manage tools, dependencies, and tasks.

+Run `mise site` to serve the site locally.
+It rebuilds on changes.
+Run `mise dev` to serve the site behind the Caddy proxy in Docker instead.

+See `mise tasks` for a full list of available tasks.

+# Deployments

+Deployments are triggered by a GitHub webhook.
+See [`the production README`](.prod/README.md) for setup and deployment details.